 What happened on each Start Date: We can "Group" on the Start Date column to see data for each date a program began.

 How many participants enrolled in the individual programs: Grouping on Program Enrolling can show us at a glance how many participants were enrolled in each program.

 To Access Grouping:

 Click the green gear box at the top of the column you would like to group.

 Under "Group By This Column," select "Yes."
-The title of your column will turn white so you can identify it when looking at your report section.
+The title of your column will include (grouped) so you can identify it when looking at your report section.